About the Journal

 The thematic issues also include classic articles but are subject to an initial revision by an associate editor chosen by the editors for their specialty and their long expertise in the subject.
 An issue on real assets, another on financial issues in insurance, has been published since 2017, and finally, an issue on behavioral finance is being prepared.
 After the first revision, the editors-in-chief organize a second revision at the end of which after modifications the editors-in-chief and the associated editors decide on the possible publication.

 The shorter articles (of the order of 8 pages) called Focus On aim to present a set of works in a synthetic way by targeting the applications.
 They can also describe products, or new practices, by analyzing them from the point of view of scientific knowledge in the field.
-For example, recently published a summary on the climate, another on algorithmic trading, and analysis of the fines pronounced by the AMF.
+For example, recently published a summary on the climate, another on algorithmic trading, and an analysis of the fines pronounced by the AMF.
 These articles are subject to blind rereading and rereading by the editors.